-7.1.1 Charge Pump Current Measurement Procedure
+7.1.1 Charge Pump Current Measurement

 Figure 19.
-Setup for Charge Pump Current Measurement
+Charge Pump Current Measurement

 Figure 19 shows the test procedure for testing the RF and IF charge pumps.
 These tests include absolute current level, mismatch, and leakage measurement.
-In order to measure the charge pump currents, a signal is applied to the high-frequency input pins.
-The reason for this is to specify that the phase detector gets enough transitions in order to be able to change states.
+To measure the charge pump currents, a signal is applied to the high frequency input pins.
+The reason for this is to guarantee that the phase detector gets enough transitions to be able to change states.
 If no signal is applied, it is possible that the charge pump current reading will be low due to the fact that the duty cycle is not 100%.
 The OSCin Pin is tied to the supply.
 The charge pump currents can be measured by simply programming the phase detector to the necessary polarity.
-For instance, in order to measure the RF charge pump, a 10-MHz signal is applied to the FinRF pin.
+For instance, to measure the RF charge pump, a 10 MHz signal is applied to the FinRF pin.
 The source current can be measured by setting the RF PLL phase detector to a positive polarity, and the sink current can be measured by setting the phase detector to a negative polarity.
 The IF PLL currents can be measured in a similar way.
 The magnitude of the RF PLL charge pump current is controlled by the RF\CPG bit.
 Once the charge pump currents are known, the mismatch can be calculated as well.
-In order to measure leakage, the charge pump is set to a TRI-STATE mode by enabling the RF\CPT and IF\CPT bits.
-The table below shows a summary of the various charge pump tests.
+To measure leakage, the charge pump is set to a TRI-STATE mode by enabling the RF\CPT and IF\CPT bits.
+Table 4 shows a summary of the various charge pump tests.